umisyam/WebAdvJS_Fall2016/week5/readme.md

 You have 2 options:

 * Make a web app that demonstrate client-server request using Express GET/POST that serves static public HTML interface. **Bonus**: instead of taking the data from an Object var, read an external file using Node File System module  --- require('fs').
-* Scrape something on the web, output should be in .json file format.
+* Scrape something on the web, output should be in .json file format. **Bonus**: combine it with Express to serve a public HTML interface (has a index.html in it)